ipc-sim/ipc-toolkit/docs/source/tutorial/getting_started.rst

 Adaptive Barrier Stiffness
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-The last piece of the contact potential is the barrier stiffness.
+The last piece of the barrier potential is the barrier stiffness.
 This is a weight that is multiplied by the barrier potential to better scale it relative to the energy potential.
 This can be a fixed value or adaptive.

 To compute the adaptive barrier stiffness, we can use two functions: ``initial_barrier_stiffness`` and ``update_barrier_stiffness``.
-The function ``initial_barrier_stiffness``computes the initial value from the current energy and contact potential gradients.
+The function ``initial_barrier_stiffness``computes the initial value from the current energy and barrier potential gradients.
 This function also provides a minimum and maximum value for the barrier stiffness.
 The function ``update_barrier_stiffness`` updates the barrier stiffness if the minimum distance has become too small.

 .. md-tab-set::